ros-navigation/navigation2/nav2_route/README.md

 Otherwise, the Node, Edge, and Operations may contain other arbitrary application-specific fields with key-value pairs.
 The keys are stored as strings in `metadata` within the objects which acts as a python3 dict (e.g. `std::unordered_map<std::string, std::any>`) with an accessor function `T getValue(const std::string & key, T & default_val)` to obtain the field's values within all plugins.

-While neither OSM nor GeoJSON are YAML-based, the following YAML file is provided as a more human-readable example for illustration of the conventions above.
+While GeoJSON is not are YAML-based, the following YAML file is provided as a more human-readable example for illustration of the conventions above.
-Example files in both formats can be found TODO LINKS TO EXAMPLE FILES
+Usable real graph file demos can be found in the `graphs/` directory.

 ```
 example_graph.yaml